laicasaane/unity.source-generator.demo/README.md

 <br/>

-4. Create a new folder named `Source~` inside the package to contain the source code of source generating libraries
+4. Create a new folder named `Source~` inside the package to store the C# project of source generators
     - Unity will ignore any folder that ends with `~` (see [Hidden Assets](https://docs.unity3d.com/Manual/SpecialFolders.html))

 <br/>

-5. Inside the `Source~` folder, create a C# project for the source generating library
+5. Inside the `Source~` folder, create a C# project for the source generator
     - It must be a .NET standard library project that targets `.NET Standard 2.0`
     - It must use `Microsoft.CodeAnalysis.CSharp` version `3.8.0`
     - See [Source generators](https://docs.unity3d.com/Manual/roslyn-analyzers.html)

 <br/>

-6. Add this block to the `.csproj` of this library so whenever the library is built, it will automatically copy the result `.dll`s over to the UPM package
+6. Add this block to the `.csproj` file to automatically copy the built `.dll`s over to the UPM package

 ```xml
 <Target Name="CopyBuildArtifacts" AfterTargets="Build">